ajschumacher/ajschumacher.github.io/20161005-presenting_hello_tensorflow_again/index.md

 -----

 A brief note on popularity as measured by development activity on [GitHub](https://github.com/).
 [Caffe](http://caffe.berkeleyvision.org/) is another framework you might consider for deep learning.
 This is one way to compare [Caffe](https://github.com/BVLC/caffe/graphs/contributors) and [TensorFlow](https://github.com/tensorflow/tensorflow/graphs/contributors).
-TensorFlow is pretty active.
+TensorFlow is pretty active — so much so that it can be difficult to keep up with all the developments.

 _Data and details for producing this graph are in [contrib_plot.ipynb](contrib_plot.ipynb)._